 If a dog bite penetrates a victim’s skin, germs can quickly get into the wound depending on the bacteria or germs in a dog’s canines.
 Even the slightest attack may lead to long term effects, as discussed below:

-Dog bite victims also regularly suffer from psychological effects that may last for a considerable time.
+Dog bite victims also suffer from psychological effects that may last for a considerable time.
 Post-trauma stress disorder (PTSD) is one of the most common.
 Additionally, you may have other symptoms such as depression, fear, stress, trouble sleeping, severe anxiety, and flashbacks.

 Other victims can develop a phobia for dogs, especially young children.
 It may lead to emotional distress, outbursts, nightmares, regressions, anxiety, and mood swings in the long term.